The 15 weirdest and strangest works of classical music

 John Cage’s famous 4’33” consists of 273 seconds in which no one does anything at all, yet has enjoyed cult status since its ‘composition’ in 1952.
-Today, it can be downloaded on iTunes, watched on Youtube and there is even a 4’33”app.
+Today, it can be downloaded on iTunes, watched on Youtube and there is even a 4’33” app.
 Most view it with wry amusement, others (ie men with beards) value it as an important exercise in making us re-think the very concept of music.
-Whatever, it will always hold a proud place in the list of the most eccentric pieces ever written.
+Whatever, it will always hold a proud place in the list of the strangest music ever written.
 Cage, of course, was writing in a notably experimental era that produced all sorts of wonderful weirdness, but the boundaries of musical convention have always been there to be tested – composers had been doing daft things for centuries before Cage and co. arrived on the scene.
-Here, we take a look at 15 of the battiest, from the engagingly amusing to the downright barmy…
+Here, we take a look at 15 pieces of the strangest music, from the engagingly amusing to the downright barmy…

 1. Heinrich Ignaz Franz von Biber: Battalia

 We begin our survey of all things eccentric in the Baroque period.
 Usually a composer of utmost craft and refinement, Biber went off on something of a tangent with his 1673 Battalia for string orchestra.
 Depicting life in an army camp, effects galore are employed by the composer to paint the musical picture just as he wanted it.
 For instance, the section called ‘Die liederliche Gesellschaft von allerley Humor’ has the orchestra playing in eight different keys simultaneously to depict drunkenness, while ‘Mars’ sees the double bass stick a piece of paper beneath the strings to create a rasping sound.
 It’s an entertaining listen, though quite what Biber’s own audiences would have made of it is anyone’s guess.

 2. Johann Georg Albrechtsberger: Concerto for Jews Harp